djstein/2018-study-guide/README.md

 typeof new Boolean(true) === 'object'; // Using the new operator results in an object.
 ```

+#### instanceof
-- instanceof: tests whether the `proptype` property of a constructor appears anywhere in the prototype chain of an object.
+- tests whether the `proptype` property of a constructor appears anywhere in the prototype chain of an object.
 ```javascript
 Syntax: object instanceof constructor var simpleStr = 'This is a simple string';